diplomado-ios/storyboard-exercises/Calculator/README.md

 - It should include numbers from 1 to 9 and symbols for basic operations (addition, subtraction, multiplication, division, and percentage).
 - It should have a button to clear the result (AC) and another to calculate the operation's result (=).

+## Extra challenge
+Take a look at [SF Symbols](https://developer.apple.com/sf-symbols/) and use them in your application for the numbers and operations icons.

 > [!NOTE]
 > Ensure that the applications run smoothly and display the information correctly on both the iPhone and iPad simulators.